BikeDeed/BikeDeedRegistry/README.markdown

 - Run the test suit in the background with `bundle exec guard`

 - You may have to manually add the fuzzystrmatch extension, which we use for near serial searches, to your databases.
 The migration should take care of this but sometimes doesn't.
-Open the databases in postgres (`psql bikeindex_development` and `psql bikeindex_test`) and add the extension.
+Open the databases in postgres (`psql bikedeed_development` and `psql bikedeed_test`) and add the extension.

 ```
 CREATE EXTENSION fuzzystrmatch;